OCA/account-invoicing/sale_order_invoicing_grouping_criteria/README.rst

 #.
 Locate inside "Sales Order Invoicing" section, the field "Default
    Grouping Criteria".
 #.
 Introduce there the grouping criteria to be applied by default.
 If empty,
-   the general default of invoicing address + currency will be applied.
+   the general default of invoicing address + currency + company will be applied.

 Usage
 =====